What is Municipal Bond?

 Is Municipal Bond Tax-Free?

-Tax relief is offered on the income earned on the municipal bond and therefore they are tax-free.
-Further, the bond is issued by the government which has a nominal counter-party credit risk.
+Tax relief is offered on the income earned on the municipal bond, and therefore they are tax-free.
+Further, the bond is issued by the government, which has a nominal counter-party credit riskCredit RiskCredit risk is the probability of a loss owing to the borrower's failure to repay the loan or meet debt obligations.
+It refers to the possibility that the lender may not receive the debt's principal and an interest component, resulting in interrupted cash flow and increased cost of collection..
 These are the reasons why the interest offered on the municipal bonds is less than the fixed income securities of the same features.

 - There are various counterparties to these bonds.
 These are issued by state or city or government organizations for primarily funding the capital expenditure.
-Such organization is denoted as the “Issuer”.
-The person or entity who is investing in the municipal bonds is known as the “Investor”.
-The principal and interest are liable to be paid by the issuer or the underlying borrower which is known as the “Obligor”.
+Such an organization is denoted as the “Issuer.”
+The person or entity who is investing in the municipal bonds is known as the “Investor.”
+The principal and interest are liable to be paid by the issuer or the underlying borrower, who is known as the “Obligor.”

 - Municipal bond market indices are based on the estimated bond prices.
 But it is better to base the indices on the prices of actual transactions.
-One of such methods is known as Repeat Sales Method which assumes a little or no change in bond characteristics and assumes that the movement in prices is due to a change in market conditions.
+One such methods is known as the Repeat Sales Method, which assumes a little or no change in bond characteristics and assumes that the movement in prices is due to a change in market conditions.

 Municipal Bond Types

 Two types of municipal bonds are usually issued in the market: